SagarSingh2003/IFS-Durgapur/README.md

 # IFS-Durgapur
-This website if for a Fire and Safety Institute
+This website is for a Fire and Safety Institute